ashtonc/sfudebate/content/index.md

 # SFU Debate

 Welcome to the website for the SFU Debate Society.
-We are a competitive club that represents SFU at debate competitions.
-We have competed in tournaments across North America.
+We are a competitive club that represents SFU at debate competitions in many different styles.
+We compete in tournaments across North America and host debate tournaments annually.

+## Join

+If you would like to join our club, just stop by one of our meetings!
+Membership is completely free, and new debaters will be taught everything they need to know.
+You are welcome to observe as many debates as you would like debates before participating in one yourself.

-## Meetings
+## Contact Us

-Meetings are currently being held at SFU Harbor Center in room 2235 on Tuesdays and Fridays from 5:45-7:45.
-Teams are chosen at 5:45 and the round will begin at 6:00.
+General inquires and questions may be emailed to [inquiries@sfudebate.ca](mailto:inquiries@sfudebate.ca).
+Feel free to also connect with us on [Twitter](https://twitter.com/sfudebate) or [Facebook](https://www.facebook.com/SFUDebateSociety).